Generalizable Implicit Neural Representations via Instance Pattern Composers: Experiments

 \subsection{Visualization Analysis of MLP Activations}

-We visualize the activations of trained coordinate-based MLP on FFHQ to understand how our generalizable INRs work.
+Figure~\ref{fig:viz_activation} visualize the activations of trained coordinate-based MLP on FFHQ to understand how our generalizable INRs work.
 First, we train a coordinate-based MLP on a data instance seperately~\cite{ffnet}, and visualize the activations of selected neurons in each MLP layer.
 However, a semantic structure does not exist in the activation maps, since the MLP is trained to memorize a data instance without learning the underlying structures across different instances.

 Contrastively, our generalizable INRs have common structures in activation maps of different images.
 After non-periodic and instance-agnostic frequency patterns $\vech_\mathrm{f}$ are composed, instance-specific content patterns $\vech^{(n)}$ are generated.
-Interestingly, regardless of data instances, each neuron in the second layer is activated at similar coordinates, but shows different signals of patterns.
-That is, our instance pattern composers learn to assign each neuron in the second layer to different coordinate regions for generating instance-specific patterns.
-Then, while subsequent layers use the instance-agnostic rule to compose the instance content patterns $\vech^{(n)}$, each neuron has a similar role across instances, enlarges the activated regions, and synthesizes complex and global patterns as the layer goes up.
-Figure~\ref{fig:viz_activation} validate that our generalizable INRs learn underlying structures across instances to represent complex data as the composition of instance-specific low-level patterns.
+Regardless of data instances, each neuron in the second layer is activated at similar coordinates, but shows different signals of patterns.
+Our instance pattern composers learn to assign each neuron in the second layer to different coordinate regions for generating instance-specific patterns.
+Then, while subsequent layers use the instance-agnostic rule to compose $\vech^{(n)}$, each neuron has a similar role across instances, enlarges the activated regions, and synthesizes complex and global patterns as the layer goes up.
+That is, our generalizable INRs learn underlying structures across instances to represent complex data as the composition of instance-specific low-level patterns.